ming86/Bauhaus/README.md

 Bauhaus
 =======

-ASP.NET MVC Application that report order statuses and allows follow up.
-Work with Excel Loading using EPPlus
+ASP.NET MVC Application that provides follow up structure for purchase orders, also uses Excel report proccessing using EPPlus